thohoang87/R-Shiny---PLS-DA-Deployment/README.md

 # R-Shiny - PLS-DA package Deployment
 Create R-shiny application to deploy PLS-DA package

 After creating the PLS-DA package in R (see [here](https://github.com/thohoang87/Regression-PLS-) ), we built an R-shiny application to deploy this package.

+Our package is now available on shinyapps.io, you can use it for free [here](https://ha8g60-samibgh.shinyapps.io/App_PLS_Regression/).

 ## Dataset Description